garinhughes/examapp/frontend/README.md

 Open http://localhost:5173

 The Vite dev server proxies `/exams` to the backend at http://localhost:3000.
+In production, it uses https://api.certshack.com